Updated April 20th, 2020.

-Safari’s Reader feature has been around for a bit but since Mom didn’t know about it I’m assuming that there are at least a few others who don’t know about it too.
-In a nutshell, it makes web pages easier to read by eliminating the ads and other distractions.
-It’s available on the Mac, on the iPad, and on the iPhone.
-It makes a huge difference in readability, especially on the iPhone.
-You really ought to try it.
+Safari’s Reader View feature on the iPhone has been around for a bit, but since Mom didn’t know about it I’m assuming that there are at least a few others who don’t know about it too.
+In a nutshell, it makes web pages easier to read by enlarging the font, changing the background color, and eliminating ads and other distractions.

 Here’s a web page in its regular view, and next to it the “Reader View” version.
 Obviously, the Reader View version is easier to read.

 Now you know you want it– so now you need to know how to get it.
 Here’s how: just tap the AA button at the top left, in the address bar.
 (If you don’t see the AA button, scroll to the top of the page and then look again.)